Fr

 When businesses are transitioning from one ERP system to another, a large amount of data typically needs to be transferred over.
 This process can be time-consuming and expensive if not done properly.

-The cost of data migration can be reduced by working with an experienced ERP vendor with a proven track record of successful migrations.
+The cost of data migration can be reduced by working with an experienced ERP partner with a proven track record of successful migrations.
 Additionally, companies should ensure that their data is properly backed up before any changes are made to the system and that they have sufficient resources in place to execute the migration process effectively.

 3. TRAINING AND SUPPORT